cra-ros-pkg/robot_localization/doc/navsat_transform_node.rst

 ~magnetic_declination_radians
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Enter the magnetic declination for your location.
 If you don't know it, see `http://www.ngdc.noaa.gov/geomag-web <http://www.ngdc.noaa.gov/geomag-web>`_ (make sure to convert the value to radians).
-This parameter is needed if your IMU prodives its orientation with respect to the magnetic north.
+This parameter is needed if your IMU provides its orientation with respect to the magnetic north.

 ~yaw_offset
 ^^^^^^^^^^^